Skip to content

 Tips to optimise your government grants before EOFY

 The End of Financial Year (EOFY) is a time to get our ducks in a row and dot those Is and cross those Ts.
-In most, cases this would have to do with getting your taxes in order.
+In most cases, this would have to do with getting your taxes in order.
 Let’s try to apply this discipline to a more “fun” aspect of EOFY figures – getting some cash back from the government.
 The most popular government grants or incentives are the R&D Tax Incentive and EMDG (Export Market Development Grant).

-To optimise your ability to get this cash back, a business needs to be aware of some make or break tips before EOFY.
+To optimise your ability to get this cash back, a business needs to be aware of some make-or-break tips before EOFY.

-We have compiled a list of some things to look through before the EoFY in order to put your company in the best position.
+We have compiled a list of some things to look through before the EOFY in order to put your company in the best position.

 R&D Tax Incentive tips